 Do not begin this procedure until you have a replacement TV Box in your possession.
 Be sure to contact Google Fiber customer support to activate the new device before you begin.

-To remove the old TV Box:
+To remove an old TV Box:

 Disconnect the old TV Box's power cable from the wall outlet.